Daniel-Elston/Daniel-Elston/README.md

 ### Achievments :trophy:

 I am currently completing my MSc Dissertation in industry for a prestigious Data Science consultancy firm in London.
-I am studying an MSc in Data Science and AI at the Queen Mary's University of London averaging a grade of 76%.
+I am constructing a dynamic pricing ML algorithm end-to-end for a leading distributor of car parts.
+I am studying an MSc in Data Science and AI at the Queen Mary's University of London averaging a grade of 77%.
 I graduated from the University of Bristol in 2021, achieving a 2:1 in BSc Physics (Hons) and a commendation for an [industrial group project with CERN][industrial group project with CERN].

 I am further completing a freelance project aimed to extract useable, clean data from textual big data.
 Please see further projects such as [movie recommendation application] or my [credit card default prediction algorithm] in my repositories.
 I am highly interested in the use of data science to inform strategic decision-making in a business setting to create impact.